camunda/camunda/qa/import-performance-tests/README.md

 In order to measure performance of the import process of a static data set the following steps are required

-* start Camunda BPM Platform with one of the supported databases
+* start Camunda Platform with one of the supported databases
 * populate test data into Platform
 * run import process
 * evaluate results\ prepare report